Accelerate cold starts and availability by prefetching and caching your weights.

 : Boolean flag to determine if the weights are downloaded to the Baseten Distributed Filesystem at runtime (recommended) or bundled into the container image (legacy, not recommended).volume_folder

 : string, folder name under which the model weights appear.
-Setting it tomy-llama-model
+Setting it to my-llama-model

-will mount the repo to/app/model_cache/my-llama-model
+will mount the repo to /app/model_cache/my-llama-model

 at runtime.allow_patterns